-The fossils that I have come from all round the world however the bulk are Morocco based or from the Isle of Wight (where i'm from).
+The fossils that I own come from all round the world however most are from Morocco or from the Isle of Wight (where i'm from).

 The Isle of Wight is a great place to be for any fossil hunter.

-“No other area of comparable size in England has such a variety of formations in easily accessible exposures and containing such a diversity and abundance of fossils.”
+“No other area of comparable size in England has such a variety of formations in easily accessible exposures and contains such a diverse range and abundance of fossils.”
 (Alan Insole, Brian Daley & Andy Gale 1998.
 The Isle of Wight.
 Geologists Association Guide No.60.
 London)